-- . - Select the door head flashing and position flashing on underneath and outside face of lintel.
-It should fit snugly between the door studs. - Holding the flashing in tight, nail it to the lintel using 6 x 30mm clouts, 3 x on the underside of the lintel and 3 on the front face of the flashing.
+- . - Select the door head flashing and hold it up underneath the lintel.
+It should fit snugly between the door studs. - Holding the flashing in tight, nail it to the lintel using 6 x 30mm clouts, 3 x on the underside of the lintel and 3 on the front face of the flashing evenly spaced.